 Terra Mar at Big Sur is an exquisite coastal property designed by Mickey Muennig, the same architect that designed the luxurious Post Ranch Inn.

 Muennig has gained national and international recognition throughout the architectural and design communities for his unique ability to merge the natural beauty of landscape with the functional elements of structure.
-The 39-unit Post Ranch Inn, built 1,200 feet above the ocean in Big Sur stands as testimony to his professional quest for design excellence and his personal love for the land on which it is built.
+The 30-unit Post Ranch Inn, built 1,200 feet above the ocean in Big Sur stands as testimony to his professional quest for design excellence and his personal love for the land on which it is built.
 The home known as Terra Mar incorporates the same level of design excellence.

 Muennig, a long-time resident who had always been impressed by the work of Frank Lloyd Wright, chose to study at the University of Oklahoma with Bruce Goff, whose drawings had been described as spherical structures floating in water and harmonizing with nature.
 Under Goff's tutelage, Muennig was inspired to develop a humanistic approach to architecture in which each structure relates to its natural environment.

 Following apprenticeships in Oklahoma and Louisiana, Muennig returned to his native Missouri to establish an architectural practice.
 The Foulke House, his first built project, soon attracted international attention.
+We also Bought a lake here, where our guest can fishing and we also arranged all the fishing gear here like fishing rods, reels and fish finders.

 After five years in Missouri, where his projects included private residences and small commercial buildings, Muennig moved to Denver, where he worked on the Washington Park Pavilion, a small structure made entirely of recycled glass products.